codeallthethingz/selenium-maven-plugin/README.md

 We didn't save the test suites as maven takes care of finding your tests.

-The selenium4j.properties contains setup information about which browser:
+The selenium4j.properties contains setup information about:

 	# the web site being tested
 	webSite=http://yourwebapp:8080